How to Choose a Mortgage Lender in New York: Ultimate Guide

 The better your score, the better the interest rate you may qualify for.

-What If My Credit Score is Below 680?
+What If My Credit Score Is Below 680?

 Don't despair if you have a few blemishes on your record that bring you below 680.

 Believe it or not.
-You can still qualify for a mortgage with a credit score even below 580, albeit not as many financial institutions will be willing to take on the risk.
+You can still qualify for a mortgage with a credit score below 580, albeit not as many financial institutions will be willing to take on the risk.

-FHA loans are the usual route to go when your FICO is less than stellar.
+FHA loans are the usual route when your FICO is less than stellar.
 You will probably not qualify for the best interest rates, but 580 is not out of the question for this type of government-backed loan.

 Most major lending institutions offer FHA loans.